Last Update:2025/04/21

 Summary of this page

-As one official form of communication between the students and university at TU, a TU official email address is distributed to all regular students.
+As one official form of communication between the students and the university, an official email address is distributed to all regular students.
 This email address can naturally be used as a communication method on campus and also for communication with students, faculty and graduate students off-campus.
-This page contains basic information, including information of setting necessary for using student email services (DC Mail, Digital Campus Mail).
+This page contains basic information, including information of setting necessary for using the student email service (DCMail, Digital Campus Mail).

 1. System summary